Itinerary Map

 Day 16 - Tuesday 8 April 2025

-After checking out of our hotel in Hiroshima, we’re headed back to Osaka by bullet train, with lunch at own expense.
+After checking out of our hotel in Hiroshima, we’re headed back to Osaka by bullet train, with lunch at our own expense.

 A farewell dinner at a local restaurant will be included this evening.